Projects

 Principal Investigators: Dr. Stella J. Wuttke & Randy Modos

 This project focuses on combining neurofeedback and meditation in a scalable and easy-to-access format.
-Stella and Randy from PayJunction are developing software, protocols, teaching modules to make neurofeedback more accessible to a wide range of interested users.
+Stella and Randy from PayJunction are developing software, protocols, and teaching modules to make neurofeedback more accessible to a wide range of interested users.